We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 How much does Doctor on Demand cost?

 Appointments are $299 for an initial 25-minute consultation and $129 for 15-minute follow-up appointments.

 Some employers and health insurance companies cover psychiatric care through Doctor on Demand.
 Follow the steps during registration to see if your health plan is supported.

 - this service offers care from mental health professionals as well as other providers

 - your care may be covered by insurance, at least in part

 - your choice of providers may be limited in certain areas

 See a full review of Doctor on Demand services here.

 - Why we chose it: Unlike many telehealth platforms, LiveHealth allows you to choose health services one at a time rather than requiring you to sign on to a plan or subscription.

-People who need help with medication management may need to see a psychiatrist on a regular basis.
+People who need help with medication management may need to see a psychiatrist regularly.
 If you’ve never seen a psychiatrist and would like an initial evaluation, LiveHealth Online is a good option, since the platform allows à la carte appointments without requiring an ongoing subscription.